antgarmed/VoiceAssistant/README.md

 # Local Voice Assistant

-This project provides a high-performance, local-first voice assistant featuring real-time transcription, LLM reasoning, text-to-speech, and a desktop GUI built with Tauri and React.
-This project runs entirely on your local machine (after initial model downloads) for privacy and speed, leveraging GPU acceleration.
+This project provides a high-performance, local voice assistant featuring real-time transcription, LLM reasoning, text-to-speech, and a desktop GUI built with Tauri and React.
+It runs entirely on your machine (after model downloads) for privacy and speed, with GPU acceleration.
+It features the new Sesame CSM model for expressive, state-of-the-art local speech synthesis.

-## Key Features
+## Features

 *   **Real-time Speech-to-Text (ASR):** Fast transcription using `faster-whisper`.
 *   **Local Language Model (LLM):** On-device response generation using a quantized Llama 3.2 1B model via `llama-cpp-python`.